thickey-cretelligent/radius_spec/radius_order_process_spec.md

 # RADIUS Order Flow: Project-Based Ordering

+This specification defines the RADIUS Order flow for all non-automated Products using the "Cart".
+The intent is to replace all existing order pages with a single consolidated checkout process.
 Note: To align with the concept of a "Project" in TRACKER, the Cart should be rebranded to "Project".
 As such, references in this document to "Building a Project" refer to adding products to the Cart.

 ## 1. Subject Site Confirmation
 - After Users save a new Subject Site, they are encouraged to **Confirm** the Subject Site beginning early in the process.
 [Site Confirmation](radius_client_site_confirmation_spec.md)